avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 That's basically the only rule, and a sane one, that you need to follow.

-.. note:: Some subcommands (list, plugins, ...) support "paginator", which, on compatible terminals, basically pipes the colored output to `less` to simplify browsing of the produced output.
+.. note:: Avocado support "paginator" option, which, on compatible terminals, basically pipes the colored output to `less` to simplify browsing of the produced output.
 One can disable it by `--paginator {on|off}`.

 Running simple tests with arguments
 -----------------------------------